Seattle Distracted Driver Accident Lawyers

 - Manual: This is when a driver takes his or her hands off the wheel.

-What Are Other Forms of Distracted Driving?
+What About Other Forms of Distracted Driving?

 Other acts of distracted driving which have been known to cause car accidents include: